2025 Formula Regional Americas Championship

+Titus Sherlock won the 2025 championship driving for Crosslink Motorsports.

 The 2025 Formula Regional Americas Championship was the eighth season of a FIA-sanctioned F3/FR-level series across North America, and the sixth season under the Formula Regional moniker after a rebrand in 2020.
 The series was promoted by SCCA Pro Racing, the professional racing division of the Sports Car Club of America.

 Crosslink Motorsports driver Titus Sherlock won the Drivers' Championship title at the penultimate race of the season, while the team of his closest competitors, Kiwi Motorsports, defended their Teams' Championship title for the third year in a row, after winning it in conjunction with Crosslink Motorsports in 2023 and 2024, with four races to spare.
 Kiwi Motorsports' Bruno Ribeiro, third overall, won the Rookie title, while Momentum Motorsports' Anthony Autiello was awarded the Masters' title.

 Teams and drivers

 All drivers competed with Ligier JS F3 cars on Hankook tires powered by mountune MK20R engine power units based on the Honda K20C1 engine.